Amina Cachalia

-Amina Cachalia, OLB (née Asvat; 28 June 1930 – 31 January 2013) was a South African anti-Apartheid activist, women's rights activist, and politician.
+Amina Cachalia OLB (née Asvat; 28 June 1930 – 31 January 2013) was a South African anti-Apartheid activist, women's rights activist, and politician.
 She was a longtime friend and ally of former President Nelson Mandela.
-Her late husband was political activist Yusuf Cachalia.

 Early life

 Cachalia was born Amina Asvat, the ninth of eleven children in Vereeniging, Transvaal, South Africa, on 28 June 1930.
 Her parents were political activists Ebrahim Ismail Asvat and Fatima Asvat.
 Ebrahim was a close friend of Mahatma Gandhi and he was also chairperson of Transvaal British Indian Association which later went by the name of Transvaal Indian Congress (TIC).
 Her sister, Zainab Asvat, was an activist.

 At first, Cachalia did not realize her racially prejudiced environment in South Africa.
 Under the influence of her tutor, Mervy Thandray, a communist teacher who belonged to the Communist Party of South Africa (CPSA), Cachalia's awareness about conditions in South Africa grew.
 Later, she was transferred to the Durban Indian Girls' High School.
 She returned to Fordsburg and decided not to continue her formal education.
 She began to learn shorthand and typing to get a job and became politically active.
 She began campaigning against Apartheid and racial discrimination as a teenager.
 She became a women's rights activist, often focusing on economic issues, such as financial independence for women.